 Once considered a maternity-leave peril, are career breaks actually a valuable chance for reflection and upskilling?
-By addressing the stereotypes and stigmas, are back-to-work programmes for women changing corporate culture for the benefit of all?
+By addressing the stereotypes, stigmas, and misconceptions, are back-to-work programmes for women changing corporate culture for the benefit of all?

 ‘Career-suicide’.
 ‘Mummy-brains’.
 ‘Hard to come back from’.
 The gendered stereotypes surrounding career-breaks are as stark as they are misinformed.
 The University of St Gallen is challenging such misconceptions through its ‘Women Back to Business’ (WBB) executive education programme.
 Why is such a course needed in today’s marketplace?
 Consider that women account for 44.7 per cent of employees at S&P 500 companies yet only 5.4 per cent of their CEOs.
 With more women than ever before gaining tertiary qualifications, what’s disrupting their path between graduation and promotion to the top corporate job?

 In Switzerland the segregation of family and workplace roles remains very conservative, according to WBB Programme Head Patricia Widmer from the university of St. Gallen.
 It is mainly women who take time off from the paid workforce to raise children or care for elderly relatives.
 Bridging the gap between women professionals and the paid workforce is where WBB steps in.